The Engineering ToolBox Web Google

-Amount of air that can be dissolved in water - decrease with temperature - increase with pressure
+The amount of air that can be dissolved in water decreases with temperature and increases with pressure.

-The amount of air that can be dissolved in water increase with the system pressure and decrease with the temperature.
+The amount of air that can be dissolved in water increases with pressure and decreases with temperature.

 Deaeration

-When fresh water is heated up, air bubbles start to form.
-The water can obviously not hold the dissolved air with increasing temperature.
+When fresh water is heated up air bubbles start to form.
+The water can obviously not hold the dissolved air with increased temperature.
 At 100 oC (212 oF) water starts to boil - the bubbles are formed by evaporated water or steam.
-If the water is cooled down at then again reheated, bubbles will not appear until the water starts to boil.
+If the water is cooled down and then again reheated, bubbles will not appear until the water starts to boil.
 The water is deaerated.

 Solubility Ratio